Lamphey

-Lamphey (Llandyfái /cy/) is both a village, a parish and a community near the south coast of Pembrokeshire, Wales, approximately 2 mi east of the town of Pembroke, and 2 mi north of the seaside village of Freshwater East.
+Lamphey (Llandyfái /cy/) is a village, a parish and a community near the south coast of Pembrokeshire, Wales, approximately 2 mi east of the town of Pembroke, and 2 mi north of the seaside village of Freshwater East.
 The 2011 census reported a population of 843.

 Freshwater East is in the community as is the village of Hodgeston.

 The village includes the ruins of the fourteenth-century Lamphey Bishop's Palace; a palace of the Bishop of St David's.

 Church of St Tyfai and St Faith

 The parish church, dedicated to St Tyfai (or Tyfie) and St Faith, is medieval in origin but was largely rebuilt in 1869–1871 by the architect Ewan Christian.
 The fine tower is thirteenth or fourteenth century.
 In the chancel a piscina and two lancet windows date from the thirteenth century, but have been repositioned.
 The font is Norman.